statechannels/SAFE-protocol/doc/benchmark.md

 # Computation

 All gas is measured on L1 testnets.
 For SAFE, gas is measured using a local testnet.
 For nxtp, gas is measured on Ropsten and Gorli.
 L2 gas costs are then computed formulaically via [the following methodology](https://www.notion.so/statechannels/Optimism-Transaction-costs-91fbe83bd7554944aacee1ca289562b4).
+We found Optimism to be amenable to a formulaic computation.

 # Results